House Dems plan budget vote next week, defying moderates

 "Remember the psychology of consensus.
 We are in this together, we have the leader of our party and we are pursuing the attainment" of our agenda, Hoyer said, according to the person on the call.

-House Speaker Nancy Pelosi, D-Calif., and other leaders used the conference call to reiterate that a final vote on the public works bill would wait until the larger $3.5 trillion measure progresses.
+House Speaker Nancy Pelosi, D-Calif., also made clear that a final vote on the public works bill would wait until the larger $3.5 trillion measure progresses.
+In a letter to fellow Democrats late Tuesday, she said the House must pass the budget blueprint "immediately" or endanger "the once-in-a-generation opportunity we face to enact initiatives that meet the needs of working families at this crucial time."

 Together, the two bills embody President Joe Biden's and Democrats' aspirations for bracing the economy, supporting families and combating climate change.
 Leaders hope moving both measures together — rather than quickly approving the infrastructure bill — would pressure moderates to also back the $3.5 trillion package, which they consider too expensive.